-- I. Purpose.
+I. Purpose.
 The University of North Carolina (UNC) Board of Governors has, since 1988, established minimum requirements for undergraduate admission to any constituent institution.
 These requirements serve to provide a common set of minimum standards to be considered for admission as an undergraduate student.
 Completion of these standards does not guarantee admission to any UNC System institution or program of study.
-Exceptions and special considerations to these minimum eligibility requirements are provided in Sections 700.1.1.1[R], 700.1.1.2[R], 700.7.1, and 700.7.1[R] of the UNC Policy Manual. - II.
+Exceptions and special considerations to these minimum eligibility requirements are provided in Sections 700.1.1.1[R], 700.1.1.2[R], 700.7.1, and 700.7.1[R] of the UNC Policy Manual.
+Any constituent institution may set admissions requirements that exceed the minimums established in this policy upon the approval of their board of trustees.

+II.
 High School Diploma.
-All students should hold a high school diploma or its equivalent. - III.
+All students should hold a high school diploma or its equivalent.

+III.
 Minimum Course Requirements.
-The following courses must be completed at the high school level, although those courses may be completed at an earlier time (e.g., middle school). - A. English: four course units emphasizing grammar, composition, and literature. - B. Mathematics: four course units in any of the following combinations:1 - 1.
+The following courses must be completed at the high school level, although those courses may be completed at an earlier time (e.g., middle school).

+- A. English: four course units emphasizing grammar, composition, and literature. - B. Mathematics: four course units in any of the following combinations:1 - 1.
 Algebra I, algebra II, geometry, and one unit beyond algebra II; or - 2.
 Algebra I, algebra II, and two units beyond algebra II; or - 3.
 Common core math I, II, and III, and one unit beyond common core math III; or - 4.
-Integrated math I, II, III, and one unit beyond integrated math III; or - 5.
-NC Math 1, 2, 3, and one unit beyond NC Math 3 identified as meeting the 4th level mathematics requirement for admission to UNC System institutions.
+Integrated math I, II, III, and one unit beyond integrated math III; or